Holzschneider/ping/README.md

 You can easily customize the game by modifying the constants in `ping.js`:

-- Adjust `AI_DIFFICULTY` to make the computer easier or harder
+- Adjust `AI_DIFFICULTY` to make the computer easier or harder (single-player only)
 - Change `BALL_SPEED` and `BALL_ACCELERATION` for different gameplay feel
 - Modify `TRAIL_LENGTH` to change the visual trail effect
 - Update colors and styling in `style.css` for different visual themes

+#### Multiplayer Customization

+The multiplayer system includes several configurable aspects:
+- **Connection timeout handling**: Modify reconnection logic in the peer event handlers
+- **Spectator limits**: Currently unlimited spectators, can be modified in the connection handler
+- **Game state synchronization rate**: Controlled by the game loop frequency
+- **Player name customization**: Modify `leftPlayerName` and `rightPlayerName` variables

 ### Adding Features